PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

  [r/DMAcademy:  Does anyone know of any good racing mechanics for 5e?](https://www.reddit.com/r/DMAcademy/comments/x96b0o/does_anyone_know_of_any_good_racing_mechanics_for/)

 The gist seems to be to use a modified chase mechanics.
 What are chase mechanics I hear you ask?
-Well, I've had no idea.
+Well, I've no idea.
 Never chased or been chased in a desktop roleplaying session.
 Or if I have I've done it without knowing and probably performed very poorly.

+Anyway...

  [D&D Beyond: Dungeon Master's Guide - Running the Chase](https://www.dndbeyond.com/sources/dnd/dmg-2014/running-the-game#Chases) (Paywalled)